Easy to Difficult Bible Trivia Quiz

 Who suggested to Pharaoh that Joseph could interpret his dreams?

 a.
-A guard at the prison.
+A guard in the prison.

 b.
 An imprisoned baker.